sukalpomitra/jschallenge/README.md

 --> Run node server

 ### Issues Faced :- The API is not CORS enabled.
 Unable to call from localhost and implement map function as well.
+### Update:- CORS issue resolved by usng port 9000 instead of 8080.